Charles Poulett Thomson, 1st Baron Sydenham: Governor General of Canada

+Sydenham was accused of fomenting the Tory violence that marred the election of the 1st Parliament of the Province of Canada.

 Sydenham also settled the Protestant land dispute over the clergy reserves in Upper Canada (at this time Canada West), which the Family Compact had interpreted to refer only to the Anglican Church.
 Sydenham convinced the legislators to pass an Act whereby half of the land set aside for Protestant churches would be shared between Anglicans and Presbyterians, and the other half would be shared between the other Protestant denominations.